 Surface

 The temperature errors increase significantly at the surface as compared with pressure levels above the surface.
 Although the bias remains relatively small, the mean absolute errors are close to 2 C, which is very near the maximum error target.
-The modeled temperatures have slightly better error statistics for Domain 2 than Domain 1.
-The dewpoint temperatures simulated by the WRF model have a high bias during the winter months, but a more nearly neutral bias the rest of the year.
-The mean absolute errors are highest during the cool season with values approaching 3 C, larger than the target threshold of 2 C. The biases found in the relative humidity field are similar to the dewpoint temperature – higher in the winter months and more neutral during the remainder of the year.
-The correlations for the relative humidity parameters fall significantly for Domain 2.
-The mean absolute errors for specific humidity are largest during the summer and slightly larger for Domain 2.
+The modeled temperatures have slightly better error statistics for domain 2 than domain 1.
+The dew point temperatures simulated by the WRF model have a positive bias during the winter months, but a more nearly neutral bias the rest of the year.
+The mean absolute errors are highest during the cool season with values approaching 3 C, larger than the target threshold of 2 C. The biases found in the relative humidity field are similar to the dew point temperature – larger in the winter months and more neutral during the remainder of the year.
+The correlations for the relative humidity parameters fall significantly for domain 2.
+The mean absolute errors for specific humidity are largest during the summer and slightly larger for domain 2.
 The bias in the specific humidity field at the surface is neutral.
 The surface wind speed mean absolute errors are near 2 m s-1, but the bias is minimal.
 The modeled wind direction at the surface has the largest error of any of the levels that have been examined.
 There is a mean absolute error of roughly 40 that far exceeds the maximum target given for gross error in wind direction.

 Domain 1